greenhas/spg_website/content/Communities/'belgian-french'-and-the-intentional-awkwardness-of-lds-book-of-mormon-translation.md

 ---
+type: ["macro"]
 date: 2022-08-01T20:36:59-04:00
 title: "'Belgian French' and the intentional awkwardness of LDS Book of Mormon translation"
-tags: ["macro","Communities","translation","Book of Mormon","rereading the Book of Mormon project","French","King James Version","Mark Scherer","Mormonism","The Church of Jesus Christ of Latter-day Saints","Community of Christ","Latter-day Saint missionaries"]
+tags: ["translation","Book of Mormon","rereading the Book of Mormon project","French","King James Version","Mark Scherer","Mormonism","The Church of Jesus Christ of Latter-day Saints","Community of Christ","Latter-day Saint missionaries"]
 ---
 This week and last, I've been reading up on Mormons' commitment to both the language of the King James Version (Philip Barlow's *Mormons and the Bible* is a fantastic read) and what is seen as the authoritative text of the Book of Mormon.
 In Paul Gutjahr's *The Book of Mormon: A Biography*, he quotes the official Latter-day Saint *Scripture Translation Manual* as including the following guidelines for translators of the Book of Mormon: